RCN-ECS/Synthesis_Workshop/travel_info.md

 #### Boats will leave from Portsmouth to Shoals Marine Lab 2:45pm on Monday, August 19th. ####

 **If you are flying:**
  * If you are arriving on the 18th, we have scheduled a hotel for you in your arrival city (Boston or Portsmouth).
 If you have not yet received a hotel reservation, please contact Sophia Simon (s.simon@northeastern.edu) with the words "RCN workshop" in the subject line.
-If you are arriving on the 18th to Boston, we have arranged a shuttle to take you to Portsmouth on the 19th.
+If you are arriving on the 18th to Boston, we have arranged a shuttle to take you to Portsmouth on the 19th (shuttle will pick you up at the hotel at 9am).
   * If you are arriving on the 19th to Boston, please reserve a spot on the [C&J railways shuttle](https://www.ridecj.com/schedules/view-schedules/?departure=951&arrival=949&departuredate=2019-08-19) - it leaves every 1-2 hours from Logan.
 If you are traveling internationally the RCN cannot reimburse you, but we can help pay directly for domestic travel.
 Contact Sophia Simon (s.simon@northeastern.edu) if you would like us to pay directly for your shuttle.
 C&J will drop you off at the Portsmouth Transportation Center (see below).
  * If you arrive early, you can store luggage in the dock shed.